Stress, the Individual, Wellbeing, Performance & the Workplace Part 3

 For example, one could be applying for a new job and get rejected, as do thousands of people every day.
 One can then either choose to submit further job applications for other roles in the same manner and not change anything or learn from the experience (situation, thoughts, emotions, physical feelings) and then change tact (action).
 Changing one's tack might involve updating ones CV, gaining feedback after job applications, targeting a specific type of role, broadening ones job search, looking at different industries etc. CBT is commonly used to help with anxiety and depression, which can both result from long-term stress.

 Counselling is a form of talking therapy and is usually provided by a suitably trained and qualified professional.
 Counselling provides a safe, secure and confidential environment for people to discuss personal problems, difficulties and emotions affecting multiple aspects of life.
 Counsellors are not there to prescribe solutions to problems or issues, but to facilitate a process for individuals to find their answers.
 Hence, counselling can prove very valuable when dealing with current and future stress and stressful situations.

 This form of intervention is a type of behavioural therapy and designed to help people confront their fears “stressors”.
-The process involves gradually exposing patients to elements of fearful situations/stimuli, over time but in a safe and non-threatening or dangerous way.
-The technique aims to progressively get the patient comfortable with aspects of their fear until they can finally fully confront the fear.
+The process involves gradually exposing consumers to elements of fearful situations/stimuli, over time but in a safe and non-threatening or dangerous way.
+The technique aims to progressively get the consumer/patient comfortable with aspects of their fear until they can finally fully confront the fear.
 Exposure therapy is a type of training aimed at reducing the initial stress response in a given situation and is commonly used with anxiety.